-"Stormwater management BMP" means an excavation or embankment and related areas designed to retain stormwater runoff.
-A stormwater management BMP may either be normally dry (that is, a detention basin or infiltration system), retain water in a permanent pool (a retention basin), or be planted mainly with wetland vegetation (most constructed stormwater wetlands).
+"Stormwater management BMP" means a device, excavation or embankment and related areas designed to retain stormwater runoff and includes measures that are intended to reduce, control and/or treat stormwater runoff impacts through sound site planning and design.
+A stormwater management BMP may either be normally dry (that is, a detention basin or infiltration system), retain water in a permanent pool (a retention basin/wet pond), or be planted mainly with wetland vegetation (most constructed stormwater wetlands).